ednasawe/New_Portfolio/README.md

-Portfolio Website Project
+# Portfolio Website Project

 The website uses HTML and CSS to build my portfilio using the bootstrap template grid.
 The website is a project on portfolio building cortesy of Udacity and Google.
 The website uses the bootstap template to build a simple website project using CSS and HTML.

-#Resource
+# Getting Started
+The project is a HTML/CSS project.

+# Installation
+Clone the Github repository
+$ git clone git clone {REPOSITORY_CLONE_URL}
+$ cd to the clone directory

+# Resource

-Choose A License - Helpful website for picking out a license for an application.
+**Choose A License** - Helpful website for picking out a license for an application.
-Udacity - Helpful in learning contents and resources to guide.
+**Udacity** - Helpful in learning contents and resources to guide.

-#How to Contribute
+# How to Contribute

 Contributions are welcomes.
 If you find any typos, errors, or additional resources.
 First, fork this repository.

-You can Fork Icon the project.
+- You can Fork Icon the project.

-Or clone the repository to make changes.
+- Or clone the repository to make changes.

-$ git clone {REPOSITORY_CLONE_URL} $ cd to the directory
+$ git clone {REPOSITORY_CLONE_URL}
+$ cd to the directory

-You can also Pull Request Icon by:
+- You can also Pull Request Icon by:

 Making a pull request.
 Once you've pushed changes to your local repository, you can issue a pull request by clicking on the pull request icon.

-#License
+# License

 The contents of this repository are covered under the MIT License